Dozens of earthquakes rumble off the Oregon coast

-Category: Space Hits: 4The series earthquakes on December 7 and 8, 2021, happened in the Pacific Ocean, off the coast of the U.S. state of Oregon, roughly west of Newport.
+Category: Space Hits: 5The series earthquakes on December 7 and 8, 2021, happened in the Pacific Ocean, off the coast of the U.S. state of Oregon, roughly west of Newport.
 Map via USGS Latest Earthquakes.

 The U.S. Geological Survey (USGS) is reporting dozens of small-to-moderate earthquakes that started yesterday (December 7, 2021) and continued rumbling through this morning, off the Oregon coast.
 The largest reached magnitude 5.8, according to USGS.
 Earthquakes in the ocean sometimes cause tsunamis.
 But no tsunamis were ever expected from these earthquakes, and none are expected at this writing.